anklimov/lighthub/README.md

 ```bash
 /Users/<user>/Library/Arduino15/packages/arduino/tools/bossac/1.6.1-arduino/bossac -i -d --port=cu.usbmodem1451 -U false -e -w -v -b lighthub.ino.bin -R
 ```
+Note: binary images usually not up-to-date with recent code.
+The preferred way, to compile and upload firmware to your controller.

 # Dependencies
 (quite big number of libs required.
 Use git clone to have your local copy in your Arduino libs folder)